Kylar101/Storymate/README.md

 	- If you make a new file, name it `_{name}.scss`
 	- include the file in `src/scss/styles.scss`
 		- see file for reference

+**NOTE** If you make a mistake in your css, the watch will stop.
+To fix this, fix you css and restart the watch command *See above*

 ### JS